causematch/awscm-proxy/docs/how-it-works.rst

 .. figure:: images/unidirectional-proxy.svg
    :alt: Unidirectional proxy architecture

-This is accomplished using AWS API Gateway and an SQS Queue.
+This is accomplished using a lambda and an SQS Queue.

 Bidirectional Proxy
 ----------------------